And… we’re in the air.

 This past week the US has been nothing short of a shit show.
 (I mean, really, the POTUS put out a HIT on his own VP.
 Mike Pence is still wrapping his head around that one and I don’t blame him.
 I am no Pence fan, but sheesh, that’s a bit extreme.)

 I feel like I am finally starting my new life.
 And, if something horrible happens before it all starts, at least I wasn’t sitting on the same corner of that same damn couch.
-As the plane took off, I had a strange thought: “Escape from the US.”
+As the British Airways flight took off for London, I had a strange thought: “Escape from the US.”

 We are fed—something that may have been chicken parmesan with an orzo mix.
 I meticulously pick out the bits of broccoli.
 No “new year, new me” happening here.
 The cabin has been darkened.
 I know the technique.
 The crew wants us all to sleep which will make the trip faster for everyone.
 I’m good with that.
 Back when I worked on ships, we gave the passengers Dramamine for seasickness.
 It would put them right out.
 They were better off and so were we.